rongtou/chrome-extension-meta/README.md

 ## Key Features 🗝️

+- **QuickSearch and FullSearch:** Quickly find extensions with partial data or perform comprehensive searches with detailed results.
 - **Get Extension Details:** Retrieve detailed information about a specific extension by its ID.
-- **QuickSearch and FullSearch:** Quickly find extensions with partial data or perform comprehensive searches with detailed results.
+- **Get Comments:** Retrieve comments for a specific extension by its ID.
 - **Efficient Retrieval:** Retrieve extension details using a single ID, an array of IDs, or through quick and full search functionalities.
 - **JSON-Formatted Response:** The API returns information in a well-structured JSON format for easy data processing.
 - **Asynchronous Support:** Supports asynchronous operations using `async/await` for a smooth development flow.